Portugal: hostage-takers killed – alleged perpetrator according to reports German tourist

 In Algés near the Portuguese capital Lisbon, a hostage-taker was killed by the police on Thursday.
 According to media reports, it is a German.

-Algés – The police in Portugal shot a kidnapper who, according to media reports, was German.
-The man was killed in the early hours of the morning in Algés, around ten kilometers west of Lisbon, after “several attempts to persuade him to give up failed,” the police said on Thursday.
+Algés – The police in Portugal shot a hostage-taker who, according to consistent media reports, was German.
+The man was killed in the early hours of the morning in Algés, about ten kilometers west of Lisbon, after “several attempts to persuade him to give up failed,” the police said on Thursday.
 Whether the dead man was actually a German, the police did not want to confirm or deny until the evening.

 The “very tall and strong man,” armed with two knives, seriously injured a hostage and slightly injured a police officer, the statement said.
 The background to the incident initially remained unclear.